Dodecahedron: Geometric freedom

-Dual of triangular gyrobianticupola

-A lower symmetry form of the regular dodecahedron can be constructed as the dual of a polyhedron constructed from two triangular anticupola connected base-to-base, called a triangular gyrobianticupola.
-It has D3d symmetry, order 12.
-It has 2 sets of 3 identical pentagons on the top and bottom, connected 6 pentagons around the sides which alternate upwards and downwards.
-This form has a hexagonal cross-section and identical copies can be connected as a partial hexagonal honeycomb, but all vertices will not match.

 Rhombic dodecahedron

-The rhombic dodecahedron is a zonohedron with twelve rhombic faces and octahedral symmetry.
-It is dual to the quasiregular cuboctahedron (an Archimedean solid) and occurs in nature as a crystal form.
-The rhombic dodecahedron packs together to fill space.
+The rhombic dodecahedron is a Catalan solid with twelve rhombic faces and octahedral symmetry.
+It is dual to the cuboctahedron, an Archimedean solid, and occurs in nature as a crystal form.
+The rhombic dodecahedron packs together to fill space with centrally symmetric faces, a zonohedron.

 The rhombic dodecahedron can be seen as a degenerate pyritohedron where the 6 special edges have been reduced to zero length, reducing the pentagons into rhombic faces.

 The rhombic dodecahedron has several stellations, the first of which is also a parallelohedral spacefiller.

 Another important rhombic dodecahedron, the Bilinski dodecahedron, has twelve faces congruent to those of the rhombic triacontahedron, i.e. the diagonals are in the ratio of the golden ratio.
 It is also a zonohedron and was described by Bilinski in 1960.
-This figure is another spacefiller, and can also occur in non-periodic spacefillings along with the rhombic triacontahedron, the rhombic icosahedron and rhombic hexahedra.
+This figure is another spacefiller, and can also occur in non-periodic spacefillings along with the rhombic triacontahedron, the rhombic icosahedron, and rhombic hexahedra.

 Other dodecahedra

 There are 6,384,634 topologically distinct convex dodecahedra, excluding mirror images—the number of vertices ranges from 8 to 20.
-(Two polyhedra are "topologically distinct" if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.)
+Two polyhedra are topologically distinct if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.